-Novel EPHB4 variants related to fetal hydrops of unknown etiology Since the first report of two pathogenic EPHB4 missense variants associated with LRFH,2 four additional cases of fetal hydrops (FH1: II.2, FH2:II.1, FH4:II.1, and FH5:II.2) and one case presenting with bilateral pleural effusions (FH3:II.7) with variants in EPHB4 have come to our attention (Fig. 1a-c).
-Including other family members, who carried an EPHB4 variant, a total of seven individuals are reported all presenting with lymphovenous problems and/or congenital heart defects (CHD); for full clinical details and pedigrees see the Supplementary Information, Supplementary Table 1, and Supplementary Figs. 1, 2.
+Novel EPHB4 variants related to fetal hydrops of unknown aetiology

+Since the first report of two pathogenic EPHB4 missense variants associated with LRFH, four additional cases of fetal hydrops (FH1:II.2, FH2:II.1, FH4:II.1 and FH5:II.2) and one case presenting with bilateral pleural effusions (FH3:II.7) with variants in EPHB4 have come to our attention (Figure 1A-C).
+Including other family members, who carried an EPHB4 variant, a total of 7 individuals are reported all presenting with lymphovenous and/or congenital heart defects; for full clinical details and pedigrees see the Supplementary Information, Supplementary Table 1 and Supplementary Figure 1-2.

-The two pathogenic variants reported by Martin-Almedina et al. are located in the intracellular tyrosine kinase domain.2 Of the five new referrals, four carried missense EPHB4 VUS also located in the same region (Supplementary Figure 4) and conservation analysis revealed that all the variants alter highly conserved residues in the tyrosine kinase domain of EPHB4 (Supplementary Figure 5A).
-The p.
-R744H variant was reported in two unrelated cases (FH1:II.2 and FH2: II.1) (Table 1) and is located in a highly conserved region in close proximity to the catalytic loop HRD (His-Arg-Asp), also strongly conserved in most protein kinases (Supplementary Figure 5B) and predicted to control the active conformation of the kinase domain.^{21,22} FH4:II.1 carried an indel (c.760_761insC) predicted to cause a frameshift resulting in the premature truncation of the EPHB4 protein (p.S254Tfs10), which would lack several functional domains including the tyrosine kinase domain (Supplementary Figure 4).
+The two pathogenic variants reported by Martin-Almedina et al. are located in the intracellular tyrosine kinase domain.
+Of the five new referrals, four carried missense EPHB4 VUSs also located in the same region (Supplementary Figure 4) and conservation analysis revealed that all the variants alter highly conserved residues in the tyrosine kinase domain of EPHB4 (Supplementary Figure 5A).
+The p.R744H variant was reported in two unrelated cases (FH1:II.2 and FH2:II.1) (Table 1) and is located in a highly conserved region in close proximity to the catalytic loop HRD (His-Arg-Asp), also strongly conserved in most protein kinases (Supplementary Figure 5B) and predicted to control the active conformation of the kinase domain.
+FH4:II.1 carried an indel (c.760\761insC) predicted to cause a frameshift resulting in the premature truncation of the EPHB4 protein (p.S254Tfs\10), which would lack several functional domains including the tyrosine kinase domain (Supplementary Figure 4).
 None of the variants were reported in gnomAD and in silico analysis predicts them to be nonfunctional (Table 1).

-Novel EPHB4 variants related to a vascular anomaly phenotype The findings from Amyere et al.6 and Wooderchak-Donahue et al.9 led to the identification in our genetics clinic of two index cases presenting with familial telangiectasia with novel variants in EPHB4.
-There were five affected individuals from two families (VA1 and VA2) who presented with HHT-like features (Fig. 1d, e).
-For the full clinical details see Supplementary Information, Supplementary Table 1, and Supplementary Figure 3.
-Affected family members of VA1 carry a
+Novel EPHB4 variants related to a vascular anomaly phenotype

+The findings from Amyere et al. and Wooderchak-Donahue et al. led to the identification in our genetics clinic of two index cases presenting with familial telangiectasia with novel variants in

+EPHB4.
+There were 5 affected individuals from two families (VA1 and VA2) who presented with HHT-like features (Figure 1D-E).
+For the full clinical details see Supplementary Information,